mbeddr/mps-platform-docs/src/doc/docs/home/general.md

 This page answers some general questions about MPS and is most useful for :beginner: beginners.

-!!! question "Who is MPS for?"
+!!! question "Who is MPS for? :beginner:"

     [Who is MPS for?](https://specificlanguages.com/posts/who-is-mps-for/){{ blog('sl') }}

 !!! hint "I am an MPS beginner.
-Where do I start?"
+Where do I start? :beginner:"

     If you are new to MPS and want to learn more about MPS, start with the following links: